Halchimer/doomlike-engine/README.md

 - Add a baked light system.
 - Implement an ECS architecture for managing entities and objects in the level.
 - Add entity definition to the level format.
+- Write a custom rendering backend with OpenGL and get rid of SDL3

 ## Toolset